HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Model Evaluation

+We evaluate the efficacy of our HoGA module using node classification tasks as a proxy within our experimental setup.
+Our analysis compares accuracy with baseline models on benchmark datasets.
+We also perform qualitative assessments through sensitivity tests, focusing on the number of message-passing layers, maximum hop value $K$, and $\beta(k)$ regime.

+{\bf Evaluation on Benchmark Datasets (RQ1).} Table~\ref{tab:results} presents the results of our experiments.
+Incorporating our attention module leads to an accuracy improvement ranging from 1.5\% on PubMed to 20\% on the Actors dataset, with an average increase of approximately 3\% across other benchmark datasets.
+These findings demonstrate that leveraging high-order information enables HoGA to achieve higher accuracy compared to the original single-hop model.

+Overall, except on the Wisconsin dataset, either HoGA-GAT or HoGA-GRAND consistently achieves significantly higher accuracy compared to non-HoGA models.
+Table \ref{tab:results} specifically compares HoGA-GAT and HoGA-GRAND with HiGCN, a state-of-the-art higher-order attention model that maps topological substructures to similarity scores.
+For HoGA-GAT, while HiGCN outperforms it on Cora and Pubmed, HoGA-GAT demonstrates significantly higher accuracy on Citeseer, Computers, and Actor.
+The higher accuracy highlights that our higher-order attention paradigm, which evaluates similarity through feature vectors, provides superior performance over recent topology-based higher-order attention methods \cite{huang2024higher,zhang2024hongat}.
+In Wisconsin and Texas, however, GAT-based models, SPA-GAN, GAT, and HoGA-GAT, do not achieve high accuracy compared to other baselines.
+When comparing our attention module to SPAGAN, a meta-path sampling higher-order attention method, HoGA models generally deliver the best accuracy by a significant margin, except HoGA-GAT on Cora and HoGA-GRAND on Citeseer.

+Intuitively, larger graphs exhibit greater modality in their feature-vector distributions and more intricate topological substructures in their $k$-order line graphs.
+Despite this, HoGA demonstrates significant accuracy improvements even on larger graphs.
+For example, HoGA-GAT achieves a 20\% and 5\% gain on Actor and Photo, respectively, compared to a 0.9\% gain on the smaller Cora graph.
+This indicates that the heuristic walk process effectively converges to a qualitatively accurate subgraph representation.

+{\bf Runtime and Memory Comparison (RQ1).} We compare the peak GPU memory usage per training run, and the average runtime per epoch of our HoGA models against various baselines.
+We observe that while there is overhead from applying the HoGA model to both GAT and GRAND, this remains limited in terms of both GPU usage and runtime per epoch.
+This ensures that HoGA remains applicable.
+Furthermore, other baselines, such as JKNet and APPNP, are comparable to the HoGA models.

-Figure \ref{fig:oversmooth_ab_test}(b) demonstrates the stability of HoGA-GAT across different maximum hop numbers $K$.
-We observe that on Citeseer, Cora, and Pubmed, accuracy improves with small $K$ values, typically up to $K=$ 3, after which it plateaus.
-Since these graphs have a diameter close to 3, additional hops mainly encode redundant information, which is a repetition of an encoding at a lower value of $k$.
-This stability in $K$ indicates that our model effectively retains higher-order information, allowing $K$ to be set to the graph diameter.
+{\bf Testing Hop Number Stability (RQ2).} Figures \ref{fig:oversmooth_ab_test}(a) and \ref{fig:oversmooth_ab_test}(b) assess the stability of HoGA-GAT and HoGA-GRAND across different maximum hop numbers $K$, respectively.
+We observe that on Citeseer, Cora, and Pubmed, accuracy improves with small $K$ values, typically up to $ K=3$, after which the accuracy plateaus.
+Since these graphs have a diameter close to 3, additional hops mainly encode redundant information, which is the repetition of information already encoded at lower values of $k$.
+However, stability in $K$ indicates that our HoGA-GAT effectively retains higher-order information, allowing $K$ to be set to the graph diameter.
+The accuracy of HoGA-GRAND, however, typically decays after $3$-hops, indicating heightened sensitivity to the repeated information.